 The list is limited only by our imaginations!

-- Pour over the top of your favorite quick breads to add a dessert like flare.
+- Pour over the top of your favorite quick breads, doughnut, muffins, coffee cake cupcakes or pastries.

 - Drizzle butter glaze on top of your favorite cake or bundt cake recipe, like this Easy Chocolate Cake!